Merri/react-tap-or-click/README.md

 problem such as [fastclick](https://github.com/ftlabs/fastclick) and [react-tap-event-plugin](https://github.com/zilverline/react-tap-event-plugin).

-`tapOrClick` is the simplest solution to the problem: it triggers a given callback when `onTouchStart` is triggered, or `onClick` if there are no touch events.
+`tapOrClick` is the simplest solution to the problem: it triggers a given callback when `onTouchEnd` is triggered, or `onClick` if there are no touch events.
 This covers most use cases where you simply want a click.

-`tapOrClick` is ideal for all normal buttons and triggers.
-It is **not** ideal for components that are dragged, scrolled or depend on any touch functionality other than clicks.
+In addition `tapOrClick` hides the complexity of the issue so you don't need to think about what kind of hellish wizardry needs to be done just to get an immediate click!

 ## How?